N-r0bin/flutter_mini_ecommerce/README.md

-# mini_market
+# flutter_mini_ecommerce

-A new Flutter project.
+A mini e-commerce app built with Flutter and Dart, using GetX for state management and fetching product data from a fake API.